FST School For Youth

 Masks - Students and staff will arrive in masks and wear masks until they are settled into the studio or theatre.
 They will also wear masks any time that they are transitioning from space to space

 Distance - Social distancing will be observed and monitored at all times

 Small Groups - We’re limiting the size of our camps in order to allow for maximum distance (with the added benefit of a high teacher to student ratio).
 Groups will not share rooms or teachers

 Staggered Lunches and Movement – We’re making sure that our small groups stay together and separate from other groups

-Rigorous Disinfecting and Sanitizing – We’re scheduling disinfecting and sanitizing and making it part of our messaging as well
+Rigorous Disinfecting and Sanitizing – We’re scheduling disinfecting and sanitizing into our class schedule and making it part of our messaging as well

 Monitoring – There will be temperature checks upon arrival, regular monitoring, and when someone doesn’t feel well they will be asked to stay home.